okapiHQ/sdk/README.md

 ## Need help?

-If you need help with setting up the boilerplate or have other questions - don't hesitate to write in our community forum and we will check asap.
-[Discord link](https://discord.gg).
+If you need help with setting up Okapi or have any other questions - don't hesitate to write us on [Discord](https://discord.gg) and we will check asap.

 ## Community